davidmartinez10/nwts-tools/README.md

 ```

 ### Typed Node.js built-in modules
-NW.js imports built-in modules with the `require()` function.
-Here is provided a collection of typed exports.
+In NW.js you can import Node.js built-in modules with the `nw.require()` function, whose return type is `any`.
+Here is provided a collection of typed exports from Node.js builtin modules.
 Some examples:
 ```typescript
 import util from "nwts-tools/node/util";
 import fs from "nwts-tools/node/fs";